A delicious oven bake consisting of a cheesy egg/spinach layer in between two layers of beef mince tomato sauce. Think lasagna, minus the pasta!

 - In the meantime, bring water to a boil in a large cooking pot and wilt the spinach.
 Drain in a colander, squeezing out all excess water.

-- Put the (panko) breadcrumbs, eggs and butter in a bowl and mix with a fork.
-Add the drained spinach, combine well and season thoroughly.
+- Put the (panko) breadcrumbs, eggs, and butter in a bowl and mix with a fork.
+Add the drained spinach, combine well and season thoroughly with salt and pepper.

-- Transfer half of the tomato sauce to a 2.5l wide-based ovenproof dish.
+- Transfer half of the tomato sauce to a 2½ liter / 2¾ quart wide-based ovenproof dish.
 Spoon the spinach mixture on top of the beef sauce and spread out evenly and cover with the mozzarella slices and grated Parmesan cheese.
 Finish with the remaining beef sauce, add the grated Cheddar/Gouda cheese and cover the dish with tin foil.

 - Sprinkle the parsley on top and tuck in!